Alex-Mak-MCW/Regression-Algorithms-Analysis-Project/README.md

 ## 5. Files in This Project
 * Project Report (this file)
-* Codebase (code.py)
+* Codebase to show the numerical output (code.py)
 * Dataset to be used for the codebase (data.csv)
-* 4 pictures in jpg format to show the training accuracies for different linear and logistic regression models
+* 4 pictures in jpg format to show the confusion matrices for different linear and logistic regression models, they are suppletmental and they are used for building a better understanding of this project's focuses

 ## 6. Project Codebase